Calling a procedure from inside itself is called recursion.

 Similarly, program output means any data sent from your program to the user or to any device.
 Typically, the output depends on the input.

-On page 2 of this lab, you built code to add a contact to your app.
-On this page, you built code to find contacts.
-This process of breaking a programming project up into separate sub-problems is called modularity.
+Modularity is the process of breaking a programming project up into separate sub-problems.
+For example on page 2 of this lab, you built code to add a contact to your app, and on this page, you built code to find contacts.

 A sprite variable is like a global variable in that it doesn't belong to a particular script, but it does belong to a particular sprite.